volegnar/legacyops/README.md

 *higher versions will not work even if installed*

 # Where can I download?
-Latest release and updates can be found in the [discord server](https://discord.gg/xSJ5e5WvmQ)
+All version of Legacy Ops can be found in the [releases](https://github.com/volegnar/legacyops/releases).

 # Server
 To set up a proper connection with a Legacy Ops server, open the server menu in lobby, click the address and enter server's ip address.

-*Hosting your own server is now available!
-To learn how, join the [discord server](https://discord.gg/xSJ5e5WvmQ).*

 ![server](https://github.com/volegnar/legacyops/blob/main/screenshots/screenshot_server.png?raw=true)

+**Hosting your own server:**
+1. Download the zip in [releases](https://github.com/volegnar/legacyops/releases).
+2. Run the application
+3. Enable port forwarding for public_ip:13060
+4. Get a hoster role in the [discord server](https://discord.gg/xSJ5e5WvmQ). (optional)

+# Having questions?
+In case you have questions about the game join the [discord server](https://discord.gg/xSJ5e5WvmQ).